 In this section, I have discussed these factors – both those you can control and those that are uncontrollable.
 But first I recommend you must check with your vet to make sure that the pug is receiving the correct treatment.

 1. Pug’s Age

-Pug puppies in their early growth stages, they tend to shed less compared to the adult pugs.
-However, when the pug reaches 1 – 1.5 years – around which time it transitions from their puppy coat to an adult coat – these pets will now shed more.
+Pug puppies in their early growth stages will shed less compared to adult pugs.
+However, when the pug reaches 1 – 1.5 years – they tend to transitions from their puppy coat to an adult coat.
+Such pets will now shed more.

 2. Coat Type

-Your pug’s coat type, either single or double layer, will affect the level of shedding it’ll experience -and definitely the shedding process.
-For example, the black pugs that have a single layer of coat, they’ll experience moderate levels of shedding.
+Your pug’s coat type, either single or double layer, will affect the level of shedding.
+This will definitely affect the shedding process.
+For example, the black pugs with a single layer of coat will experience moderate levels of shedding.

 3. Heat cycle

-Next up, the onset of the pug’s heat cycle (particularly the female pug) can commence its hair shedding.
-For example, any female pug that’s not sprayed or shampooed, and it gets into its heat cycle will have an excessive amount of shedding.
+Next up, the onset of the pug’s heat cycle (particularly the female pug) can commence her hair shedding.
+For example, any female pug that’s not sprayed or shampooed, and gets into her heat cycle will have an excessive amount of shedding.
 This shedding will be more intense as the heat cycle nears the end.